andreas-kupries/mirror/doc/cli.md

 	accept <submission-id> ...

-		Accept the specified submissions, with an implied `add`.
-Each will be placed into their own mirror set.
-The new repository will be entered into the rolodex, as if `list` had been invoked.
-(To make any upcoming merges easier).

-		Note, multiple separate acceptances accumulate in the rolodex.
+		Accept the specified submissions.
+This comes with an implied `add`.

 		Send mail to the email addresses specified in the submissions to notify them of the acceptance.